 Contact lenses are a convenient and effective option for people with a variety of vision problems, including age-related presbyopia.
-The expert team at Center for Advanced Eye Care in Vero Beach, Florida, offers many types of contact lenses, including monovision, multifocal/bifocal, and toric lenses.
+The expert team at Center for Advanced Eye Care in Vero Beach and Fort Pierce, Florida, offers many types of contact lenses, including monovision, multifocal/bifocal, and toric lenses.
 To find the best type of contact lenses for you, call the office or request an appointment online today.

 Contact lenses are thin, plastic discs you wear to improve your vision.
 You place contact lenses directly in your eye, where they float on the tear film that covers your cornea.